Andy Linighan: Career

-Linighan was born in Hartlepool into a footballing family as his brothers David and Brian were also professional footballers.
+Linighan was born in Hartlepool into a footballing family: his father, Brian Linighan, and his brothers David and Brian were also professional footballers.
 He first played for his local side, Hartlepool United, before he signed for Leeds United in 1984.
 He spent two season at Elland Road, being part of the team which narrowly missed out on promotion to the First Division in his first season there and then signed for Oldham Athletic.

 In March 1988, a 25-year-old Linighan finally arrived on the First Division scene when Oldham sold him to Norwich City for £350,000.
 A tall, imposing centre back, Linighan became notable for his calm performances in defence for Norwich, who finished fourth in the league and reached the FA Cup semi finals in his first full season with them.

 He was then signed by George Graham for Arsenal in a £1.2 million deal in July 1990.
 Linighan had been very reluctant to leave Norwich, but was told by then-chairman Robert Chase that he was being sold.

 Linighan mainly played as backup to England international defenders Tony Adams and Steve Bould in his first season, in which Arsenal won the First Division.
 Linighan managed to put in 10 league appearances, which were enough for him to earn a winners medal.
 His biggest moment for the club came at the end of the 1992–93 season.
 Linighan was victorious as he lifted the League Cup as Arsenal beat Sheffield Wednesday 2–1 in the final at Wembley.
 Arsenal again met Wednesday of whom they faced in the final of the FA Cup.
 The final finished 1–1, forcing a replay, which finished a goal apiece after 90 minutes and thus went to extra time.
 With 119 minutes gone, Linighan, who was suffering from a broken nose after Mark Bright had struck him in the face with his elbow, came up for a corner and headed in the winner.
 Coincidentally it was Bright who Linighan outjumped to score.
 Thanks to his goal, Arsenal became the first club in English football to win the Cup Double.
 His former club, Norwich City, qualified for the UEFA Cup as a result of his FA Cup final winning goal, as it meant the European place for the League Cup winner went to the team who had finished third in the Premier League instead.